jakee417/Fog-Mod/README.md

 # Fog Mod for Stardew Valley

-A mod that adds atmospheric fog effects to Stardew Valley, making the game world feel more immersive and mysterious.
+A mod that adds grouse, fog, and explosion smoke to Stardew Valley.

 <img src="demo/demo_image.png" alt="A foggy day at the lake" width="480"/>